percona/percona-server-mongodb-operator/source/replication.rst

 ``selfLink``, and ``uid`` metadata fields from the resulting file to make it ready for the *Replica*.

+You will need to :ref:`further apply these secrets on Replica<operator-replication-replica-secrets>`.

 .. _operator-replication-replica:

 Configuring cross-site replication on Replica instances